+I can't tell you how excited I am to get this new school year started!
+We have so many exciting things going on at GCHS as we continue to grow and adapt to the needs of our staff and our students.
 This student handbook outlines our expectations for you in regards to student conduct.
-As a student at Greenfield-Central High, you have more options than most other high school students in the state of Indiana.
+It also shows all the opportunities you have at Greenfield-Central High School.
+As a student at GCHS, you have more options than most other high school students in the state of Indiana.
 We are proud of the courses, sports, clubs, and activities we have to offer our students.
 There is truly something for everyone at GCHS.
 Each and every student at GCHS has their own counselor and administrator that stays with you for your entire high school career.

 These people are here to make sure you are successful - please make sure you use these resources!
 We will do whatever we can to make sure your time at GCHS is the best it can be.
 Our doors are always open for you.
 It is a great day to be a Cougar!!
-Go GC!!!

-Mr. Jason Cary
+Mr. Jason Cary Principal

-Principal